-The Minister for Foreign Affairs has announced that the Department of Foreign Affairs and Trade is partnering with the Massachusetts Institute of Technology (MIT) Solve initiative and Atlassian to support a challenge that will prepare youth in the Indo-Pacific region for the workforce of the future.
+In May 2017, the Minister for Foreign Affairs announced that the Department of Foreign Affairs and Trade would partner with the Massachusetts Institute of Technology (MIT) Solve initiative and Atlassian to support a challenge that would prepare disadvantaged youth in the Indo-Pacific region for the workforce of the future.

 The beginning of the 21st century has been marked by rapid advances in technological innovation.
 While new technology can generate jobs and increase labor productivity, it also creates job displacement and widens the skills gap.
 Today’s generation of young people now face a world in which nearly half of today’s jobs globally are at risk of becoming obsolete due to automation and technological advancement in the coming decades.

 The Australian Government is contributing AUD $1.4 million in grant funding to the best ideas that will have impact in developing countries in the Indo-Pacific region.
 Those that addressed the needs of women and girls, and people with a disability were especially invited to apply.

 Qualifying Solvers selected during the 2017 Fall Pitch Event received an initial grant of up to US $50,000 (AUD $70,000), after which they were eligible to apply for additional funding from the remaining grant pool at the 2018 Fall Pitch Event, to be held at MIT in May.

 In addition to the Government’s contribution, Atlassian provided up to AUD $1.4 million to winning ideas for disadvantaged youth in any country worldwide.

 Department of Foreign Affairs and Trade (DFAT) Indo-Pacific Development Prize winners